corda/corda/docs/source/ha-utilities.rst

 Self signed internal Tunnel SSL keystore
 -----------------------------------------

-TLS is used to for communications between Bridge and Float components.
+TLS is used for communications between Bridge and Float components.
 This tool can be used to generate the required keystores if TLS cert signing infrastructure is not available within your organisation.

 Command-line options
 ~~~~~~~~~~~~~~~~~~~~